-Program/CIP Code: CONS.TCERTA/CONS.TCERTB/CONS.TCERTC/46.0201
+Program/CIP Code: CONS.TCERTA/CONS.TCERTB/CONS.TCERTC/46.0201 Credits Required: 18/36/48 Division: TEC Contact: TEC@kckcc.edu

 Plumbers, electricians, masons, and carpenters fill the ranks of the construction industry.
 This course prepares students for these fields at the apprenticeship level.
 Students work on a variety of projects which typically includes constructing a house from the foundation to the finishing touches (weather permitting) in order to get the hands on experience in the program.
 Apprenticeship opportunities with over 10 skilled craft unions are available for graduates through the Construction Apprenticeship Tech Prep Consortium.